madetech/G1-Spikes/5:Wagtail_Query_Extension/Supporting_Documents/Wagtail_Spike_5_Code_Changes.md

 ### Service API Set

-To implement our `ServiceFilter` and gain more control over the API, we will need to create our own APIViewSet, we will call this `ServiceAPISet`, and will keep the login inside of `service/api.py`.
+To implement our `ServiceFilter` and gain more control over the API, we will need to create our own APIViewSet, we will call this `ServiceAPISet`, and will keep the logic inside of `service/api.py`.

 So far we have been using the `PagesAPIViewSet`, so we will extend this to ensure we keep as much of our current functionality as possible.
-For the time being we will extend `PagesAPIViewSet`, and only update the `filters_backend` value to include our new ServiceFilter.
+To do this we will extend `PagesAPIViewSet`, and update the `filters_backend` value to include our new `ServiceFilter`.

 This is achieved using the following code: